mbensmida/sphinx-poc/docs/cookbook.rst

 If you want to reuse one of the non-predefined templates above, simply export and import it into the new server at the same place.

-    **Note**

-    If you have some specific Content (CLV) views and/or templates of node types, you will need to import them into the new server.
+.. note:: If you have some specific Content (CLV) views and/or templates of node types, you will need to import them into the new server.

 .. _PLFDevGuide.Cookbook.CopyingTaxonomyTree: